dh3968mlq/historicaldate/README.md

 The basic ideas are:
    * An uncertain date is represented as three dates: the earliest possible, the midpoint and the latest possible
-   * These are represented as Python dates (if AD) and as (int) ordinals extended backwards with non-positive values representing BC dates
+   * These are represented as (int) ordinals with non-positive values representing BC dates
+   * AD dates are also represented as Python dates
-   * The difference between Julian and Gregorian calendars is naively ignored - which doesn't matter to and makes life simpler for most expected users
+   * The difference between Julian and Gregorian calendars is naively ignored - which doesn't matter to most expected users and makes everything much simpler

 ### To create a timeline:
    * Download this package from